themilkman311/thc/README.md

 Notes and design

-- Keys only work on containers that created them.
+- Keys only work on containers associated with them.
 - Attempting to store a container within itself will result in error.